-- Player should identify the point where ball last crossed the edge of the penalty area. - Player should use their reasonable judgement to take a line from the hole, through the point where the ball last crossed the penalty area and go back as far as he or she wishes on that line. - Player can go back as far as they want. - Player should drop ON the line and the ball must come to rest within one club-length of where it first strikes the ground when dropped (that means the ball could roll nearer the hole than the spot where it lands, but not nearer the hole than where it crossed into the penalty area). - Player should say there is a ONE stroke penalty for taking this kind of relief. - See the checklist for dropping back-on-the-line for additional information.
+- Player should identify the point where ball last crossed the edge of the penalty area. - Player should use best estimate/ reasonable judgement to take a line from the hole, through the point where the ball last crossed the penalty area and go back as far as he or she wishes on that line. - Player should put down a tee at his / her chosen spot on the line (recommended but not required). - This is the reference point for the drop. - Player should drop within ONE club-length of the reference point, but no nearer the hole. - Player must go through the dropping procedure (see the checklist points that apply to all dropping scenarios). - Player should say there is a ONE stroke penalty for this kind of relief.